dagarh/RecommenderSystem/README.md

 <href> https://en.wikipedia.org/wiki/Recommender_system; http://blogs.gartner.com/martin-kihn/how-to-build-a-recommender-system-in-python/ </href>

 a) **Content Based Filtering** >> Item -Item

-    This doesn’t need much prerequisite data (ratings given by user and implicit user preference).
-Thus avoid cold-start         problem.
+    This doesn’t need much prerequisite data (ratings given by user and implicit user preference).Thus avoid cold-start </br>    problem.
 They can detect and recommend very well on Items similar to what a user has already liked or rated.
 But not         so good at suggesting something new, altogether different which might be a potential like for a user.

     Distance based Metric can be used based on similarity or dissimilarity.
 Distance based algorithm like - Euclidean,           Pearson, Cosine similarity are some of main measures.
 Neighbour or cluster based approaches can be taken.
 K-means             clustering for similarity assessment.